awsdocs/amazon-eks-user-guide/doc_source/launch-templates.md

 ### Provide user data to pass arguments to the `bootstrap.sh` file included with an Amazon EKS optimized AMI<a name="mng-specify-eks-ami"></a>

-You can pass the arguments to the `bootstrap.sh` by using `eksctl` without specifying a launch template\.
+Bootstrapping is a term used to describe adding commands that can be run when an instance starts\.
+You can pass arguments to the `bootstrap.sh` script by using `eksctl` without specifying a launch template\.
 Or you can do so by specifying the information in the user data section of a launch template\.

 ------
 #### [ Eksctl without specifying a launch template ]